chrisjmason/github-issues-tech-challenge/README.md

 You will have around 45mins-1hour to get as far as you can.

+Please create a branch off of master to work on and push your changes at the end of the challenge.

 ## Tech

 We have provided a skeleton React application (create-react-app) which you can clone.